rnikutta/astro-coding/webhooks/docs/webhooks-update-notebooks.md

 `sha1=d9737924bbcf396a7955753c23b22bb273013615`.
 This is the SHA1
 hashsum of the payload part of the webhook, computed using the secret token mentioned above.

-  Only if the result matches the hashsum provided by the webhook in the header, can we be sure that the beacon, and its payload, indeed come from someone who shares the secret with us (i.e., Github).

-  The reason why this works and is secure, is that hash functions are one-way; using a secret one can trivially compute a unique hashsum of any input data (i.e. of the payload), but knowing the hashsum if is impossible to compute back the data.
-It is even practically impossible the generate a different input file that would produce the same hashsum.

 <a name="actingupon"></a>